-King's College may use up to 30 working days (starting the day documentation of the disability is received) in order to do its due diligence of gathering and verifying the necessary documentation for the Partner/student and determining eligibility.
-This documentation includes, but is not limited to: verification of a disability, the determination of any conflicting disabilities in the immediate vicinity where the Assistance Animal will be housed, and verification of all vaccinations and the health of the Assistance Animal including all the necessary licensing.
+King's College may use up to 30 working days (starting the day full documentation of the disability is received) in order to do its due diligence of reviewing information and determining eligibility.
+This documentation includes, but is not limited to identification of the functional limitations of the Partner and determining if the animal will mitigate those limitations, the determination of any conflicting disabilities in the immediate vicinity where the Assistance Animal will be housed, and verification of all vaccinations and the health of the Assistance Animal including all the necessary county tags.
 If documentation is immediately available, the time for the approval process may be shortened.